emmercm/www/src/blog/the-concept-of-deployments.md

 Immediately after deploying the old version you need to revert the bad code out.
 I consider this non-optional.
 This is to protect the next person who deploys the same codebase from including the bad code again in their deploy.

-In GitHub, at the bottom of pull request pages there exists a "revert" button on the same line as the merge status - this will create a new revert pull request for you.
-You need to immediately communicate with the codebase's code owners to get it approved and merged before anyone has a change to deploy it again.
+In GitHub, at the bottom of pull request pages there exists a "revert" button on the same line as the merge status - this can create a new revert pull request for you.

 After the bad code has been reverted out of the branch only then is it safe to start development to fix any errors seen during or after deployment.